Climate and Average Weather in Mexico

 The climate of Mexico varies according to altitude.
-From desert-like regions on the northwest part of the country, the low-lying coastal areas are typically tropical, hot and humid.
-The weather in Mexico City, which is sited at an altitude of 2,300 metres above sea level, is far more moderate.
-Mexico City has pleasant summers and mild winters, with an annual average temperature of 18 degrees celcius.
-Also, northern Mexico gets very hot during the summer with sudden violent storms in the afternoon, with heavy rain and hail, also an isolated tornado can occur with these storm.
-Seasonal variations in temperature are small, but May is the warmest month of the year, and January the coldest, when night frosts are possible.
-Mexico City has a high average annual monthly rainfall, most falling in summer, the wettest month being July, and the driest month February. ).
-During hurricane season, hurricanes are common in the coastal cities specially those near the Caribbean Sea and the Gulf of Mexico.
+You can find desert-like regions on the north-west part of the country and the low-lying coastal areas are tropical, hot and humid.
+The climate in Mexico City, which is sited at an altitude of 2,300 metres (7545 ft) above sea level, is far more moderate.
+The capital has pleasant summers and mild winters, with an annual average temperature of 18 degrees Celsius (64 degrees Fahrenheit).
+The city does experiences high average annual rainfall, most falling in summer.

 1. Average minimum and maximum temperature over the year